Jordan Vineyard & Winery

 A French-inspired Sonoma estate producing only two wines, Cabernet Sauvignon and Chardonnay, with decades of consistency and elegance.

-- Founded in 1972 by Tom and Sally Jordan; first vintage harvested in 1976
+- Founded in 1972 by Tom and Sally Jordan; the chateau was completed in 1976, the same year as the inaugural vintage

-- Produces only two wines: Alexander Valley Cabernet Sauvignon and Russian River Valley Chardonnay
+- Produces only two wines: an Alexander Valley Cabernet Sauvignon (Bordeaux-style blend) and a Russian River Valley Chardonnay

-- Sonoma Sustainable and California Sustainable Winegrowing Alliance certified
+- Sonoma Sustainable and California Sustainable Winegrowing Alliance certified; recognized as Pollinator Partnership's Monarch Sustainer of the Year

 History and Founding

 Tom and Sally Jordan established the winery in 1972, completing the Jordan Chateau in 1976, the same year the first vintage was harvested.
 André Tchelistcheff, one of California's most influential enologists, served as a consulting enologist during the formative years.
 The estate pioneered appointment-only visiting experiences with food and wine pairings rather than traditional tasting rooms, a model that remains in place today.
 Phylloxera struck the estate in the mid-1990s, prompting Jordan to source fruit from grower vineyards during the recovery.
-In 2000, Chardonnay sourcing shifted to the cooler Russian River Valley AVA.
-A daughter, Judy Jordan, founded J Vineyards in 1990, which was sold in 2015.
-The estate is currently undergoing a major replanting project covering 120 acres across multiple years.
+In 2000, Chardonnay sourcing shifted to the cooler Russian River Valley AVA to better suit the variety.
+A daughter, Judy Jordan, founded J Vineyards in 1990, which was later sold in 2015.
+The estate has undergone major replanting projects across multiple years to renew the vineyard.

 - Chateau and inaugural vintage both date to 1976